Dataset of Random Relaxations for Crystal Structure Search of Li-Si System: Discussion

+Crystal structure search is a fundamental piece of materials design, but research interest from machine learning communities has been relatively small.
 We build a novel dataset of DFT random structure relaxations, and show that graph network models trained on this data has significant advantages for crystal structure search.
+We hope to encourage the community of researchers in machine learning for materials science to study the problem of crystal structure search, and broaden the understanding of energy landscape of crystalline materials.
+We leave the expansion of this work to the ternary Li-Si-O system for future work.
 Moreover, we show that using Gaussian noise in training force field models improve accuracy in force predictions, simulating trajectories and out-of-domain generalization.
 It would be interesting to draw on the literature on adversarial defense and explore how it can be used to improve physical models.